thakk/postgrest-auth/README.md

 The goal of this project is to provide the whole authentication features for a postgrest-prowered API.
 It must be deployed alongside your API and share the same jwt secret with your postgrest instance.

+## Changes to original alexandrevilain/postgrest-auth

+Added column usergroup to database.
+Api returns usergroup in json representation of the user.
+Can be used in for example UIs that change according to user group.

 ## Installation

 Using docker: